 More than that, though, a good culture can be a great tool for promoting your company.
 For example, if you give your employees paid time off to volunteer in the local community, word about your dedication to helping others will spread.
 You could even create a marketing campaign around the positive impact you’re making.

-Describing your company’s culture can be a tricky thing, and changing that culture so that it benefits your business and your employees is even more of a challenge.
+Describing your company’s culture can be a tricky thing, and changing that culture so it benefits your business and your employees is even more of a challenge.
 A great culture starts with writing down what you want to achieve and ends with policies and practices that everyone on your team can get on board with.